 Sales Tax Registration Overview for E-Commerce Sellers

-Sales Tax Registration is critical to the profitability of your e-commerce business in 2019 and beyond.
-Since the June 2018 U.S. Supreme Court Case, Wayfair vs South Dakota, the game has changed for nexus standards.
-Now, you have more than just physical presence to be concerned about.
-You must be on top of the economic nexus, notice and reporting states, and the marketplace facilitator states.
+Sales Tax Registration is critical to the profitability of your e-commerce business in 2020 and beyond.
+Since the June 2018 U.S. Supreme Court Case, Wayfair vs. South Dakota, it has changed for nexus standards.
+Now, you have more than just a physical presence to be concerned about.
+It would help if you were on top of the economic nexus, notice and reporting states, and the marketplace facilitator states.

-As you know, with another year, there are more states that require you to register for sales tax permits in order to collect and remit sales tax, including “marketplace facilitator states”.
+As you know, with another year, more states require you to register for sales tax permits to collect and remit sales tax, including “marketplace facilitator states.”

 Over the years, we have applied for thousands of sales tax permits.
-The time-consuming steps in the process make it a pain to individually deal with most states.
+The time-consuming steps in the process make it a pain to deal with most states individually.

 However, there is great news!
-We have perfected the 10 step process to help you get registered for sales/use tax.
-When you go to register to collect and remit sales tax, there are several mistakes to avoid in the registration process.
+We have perfected the 8 step process to help you get registered for sales/use tax.
+When you register to collect and remit sales tax, there are several mistakes to avoid in the registration process.
 Fortunately, our previous post outlines some of the costly sales tax permit registration mistakes to avoid.

 Here is what you need to know when you register for sales tax permits:

 - As an Amazon FBA seller, sales tax compliance is not going away.
 You have physical nexus with stock in each FBA state.
-The major question will be “Will more states follow the lead with Washington and Pennsylvania where the marketplace facilitator collects the sales tax on third-party sales?
-Update February 2020: The good news is now Amazon does collect and remit sales tax in 39 of the 41 marketplace nexus states.
-There are only 4 states where you may have FBA stock, but Amazon does not currently collect and remit sales tax.
-More and more states are allowing sellers to de-register, if they are in compliance with past sales tax and Amazon is collecting.
-There are a few states that say, even if Amazon is collect, but if you pass the economic thresholds, you still need to be registered.
+The major question will be, “Will more states follow the lead with Washington and Pennsylvania where the marketplace facilitator collects the sales tax on third-party sales?
+Update October 2020: The good news is now Amazon does collect and remit sales tax in 43 of the 44 marketplace nexus states.
+There are only 3 states where you may have FBA stock, but Amazon does not currently collect and remit sales tax.
+More and more states allow sellers to de-register if they comply with past sales tax, and Amazon is collecting.
+A few states say, even if Amazon is collect, but if you pass the economic thresholds, you still need to be registered.

 - Past sales tax is still due.
-Washington clearly states that if you had sales prior to January 1st, 2018, you will owe that sales tax, plus penalties and interest.
+Washington clearly states that if you had sales before January 1st, 2018, you would owe that sales tax, plus penalties and interest.

 - Economic nexus states.
-There are several FBA states that are also economic nexus states; if you are already registered to collect and remit, you are fine.
-There are a few economic nexus states that are NOT FBA states, so those are the states you have to monitor to determine if you pass the sales threshold, which is around a minimum of $100K or 200 transactions in sales.
+Several FBA states are also economic nexus states; if you are already registered to collect and remit, you are fine.
+A few economic nexus states are NOT FBA states, so those are the states you have to monitor to determine if you pass the sales threshold, which is around a minimum of $100K or 200 transactions in sales.
 You may not be close to $100K in one state in one year of sales, but you very likely will be above the 200 transactions in sales to another state in a year.
 This results in registering to collect and remit in more states beyond just the FBA states.
-Washington is the first state to drop the transactions to determine economic nexus, a trend we expect to continue with new economic nexus states that are added before the end of the year.
+Washington is the first state to drop the transactions to determine economic nexus, a trend we expect to continue with new economic nexus states added before the end of the year.

 - Reporting States.
-There are some states that require you to either report all your sales to every customer in the state, so they pay the use tax, or you can register for a permit to collect and remit.
+Some states require you to either report all your sales to every customer in the state, so they pay the use tax, or you can register for a permit to collect and remit.
 Unfortunately, the fines are very high if you meet the threshold and don’t report your sales.
-The best approach, as you reach the state threshold of sales, is to register for a permit and collect and remit.
+As you reach the state threshold of sales, the best approach is to register for a permit and collect and remit.